solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 If the application experiences transient connectivity issues, perhaps the resources of the Azure Database for PostgreSQL Flexible Server instance are constrained.
 Monitor resource usage and determine whether the instance needs to be scaled up.

 There are several troubleshooting tools available for Azure Database for PostgreSQL Flexible Server that focus on resource analysis.
-Some items that are coverd include:
+Some items that are covered include:

 - High CPU Usage
 - High Memory Usage